EliasOenal/verity/doc/drafts/record_merging_draft.md

 - This problem is somewhat similar to the readers-writers problem in concurrent computing -- but with no but with no central hardware available to resolve it.
-- It's very similar to concurrency control in distributed databases -- but with a potentially unknown and unlimited number of instances, making two-phase commit impossible.
+- It's very similar to concurrency control in distributed databases -- effectively, this proposal encompasses implementing a distributed database management system on top of Verity.
+  Unlike tradiotional distributed databases, our system has a potentially unknown and unlimited number of instances.
+This means any kind of locking (an thus traditional two-phase commit) is impossible.

 ## Possible solutions
 ### Merge-and-publish using local Redo Logs